My Old Dishwasher Runs Like New Again… After Cleaning Out All That Black Gunk!

 #2Fill the detergent and the drying-agent dispensers with white vinegar, then run the dishwasher empty on the pots-and-pans cycle — to keep the dishwasher drain lines clean and free-flowing.
 (Because vinegar is a great de-gunking dishwasher drain cleaner!)

-Tip: Some recommend pouring 1 entire gallon of vinegar into the bottom of your dishwasher and letting it sit for 1 hour.
+TIP: Some recommend pouring 1 entire gallon of vinegar into the bottom of your dishwasher and letting it sit for 1 hour.
 This will loosen the most stubborn scum and gunk that has settled in.
 Then, run the dishwasher on a short cycle with no detergent.

 How To Clean A Clogged Dishwasher Before The Water Backs Up